Experience Andalusian charm in the sun filled Costa del Sol town of Marbella.

-Situated in the foothills of La Concha Mountain, in the province of Malaga, it’s a model Mediterranean resort and firm favorite with A-listers from all over the world.
+Situated in the foothills of La Concha Mountain, in the province of Málaga, it’s a model Mediterranean resort and favorite destination with A-listers from all over the world.

 What we’ve got

-Far from the ‘concrete jungle’ it is sometimes labelled, Marbella is a party paradise with a cultured soul.
-The stunning old town boasts a wealth of history, offering an insight to a world gone by.
-Marbella gives you guaranteed sunshine throughout the year and is famous for fantastic cuisine with a number of Michelin-starred restaurants in town.
+Far from the concrete jungle it is sometimes labeled, Marbella is a party paradise with a cultured soul.
+The stunning old town boasts a wealth of history, offering an insight into a past life.
+Marbella gives you sunshine all year long and is famous for exquisite cuisine with a variety of Michelin-starred restaurants in town.

 No matter what time of year you visit Marbella, a trip to the beach is a must.
-The Costa del Sol boasts endless kilometers of pristine beaches, one of the very best can be found a 10-minute drive east of Marbella, in the Cabopino area.
-Lined with fabulous beach bars, a stop at a chiringuito is a must.
-Serving drinks and typical Mediterranean cuisine, right on the sand, you can even take a dip in the ocean in between rounds.
-The beaches, and sea, are meticulously clean and it’s safe to swim at the majority of them, depending on the weather.
+The Costa del Sol boasts endless kilometers of pristine beaches with the Cabopino area, one of the best beaches, only a 10 minute drive east of Marbella.
+Lined with fabulous beach bars serving tropical drinks and Mediterranean cuisine right on the sand, you can take a dip in the ocean between orders.
+Ease your mind while swimming in the sea as the beaches and water are meticulously clean.

-Stretching alongside the beach is the paved Paseo Marítimo – or beachside promenade – and for those who fancy a morning like a local, head to the paseo on a Sunday when all the Spanish come out in their Sunday best to stroll and chat.
-Explore the area, take in the views and soak up the ambience, but be sure not to miss one of the coastline’s spectacular sunsets.
+Stretching alongside the beach is the paved Paseo Marítimo, or beachside promenade.
+For those who want to live like the locals, head to the paseo on a Sunday when the Spanish come out in their Sunday best for a stroll along the boulevard.
+During the day explore the area, take in the views and soak up the ambience and begin your night by admiring one of the coastline’s spectacular sunsets.

-No visit to Spain would be complete without enjoying some traditional tapas, an excellent way to sample some of the local Spanish fare.
-Catch of the day is usually served in the form of seafood paella and if you head to one of the many chiringuitos on the beach, the dining experience is fun, casual and memorable.
-Venture into the winding streets of the old districts and you’ll be spoilt for choice with charming establishments serving Mediterranean and traditional cuisine on bustling terraces.
+No visit to Spain would be complete without enjoying traditional Spanish tapas, an excellent way to sample the local cuisine.
+At many of the chiringuitos on the beach, the catch of the day is usually served in the form of seafood paella in a fun, casual and memorable dining setting.
+Venture into the winding streets of the old districts with charming establishments serving Mediterranean and traditional cuisine on bustling terraces.
 Marbella boasts a wide selection of restaurants to suit all budgets and tastes.

-On the south of Marbella’s Old Town, you’ll find Parque La Alameda, a refuge of enchantment and tranquility.
-This small park boasts a magnificent large central fountain decorated in traditional Andalucian tiles and makes for a fabulous selfie opportunity!
+South of Marbella’s Old Town, you will find Parque La Alameda, a refuge of enchantment and tranquility.
+This small park boasts a magnificent, large central fountain decorated in traditional Andalusian tiles that makes for a picturesque background.

-Huge tropical plants flank decorated benches and the park is popular with locals and tourists alike making it a great place to meet those in the know, or simply as a tranquil place to take a break.
+Huge tropical plants decorate the bench around the park which is popular with locals and tourists alike, making it a great place to meet new people or simply find a tranquil escape from the hustle and bustle of the city center.

-The cosmopolitan meets the traditional in Marbella with buildings of historical and architectural nobility just a stone’s throw from some of the best beach clubs in the world, including Nikki Beach Marbella.
+Cosmopolitan meets traditional in Marbella with buildings of historical and architectural nobility just a stone’s throw from some of the best beach clubs in the world, including Nikki Beach Marbella.

 - Boat Coordinates N 36° 29′ 32” W 4° 46′ 388”